 Queen's Gambit Holdings, LLC (the "Sponsor Agreement") may not transfer their Class A Ordinary Shares during the 6 or 12 month period (as applicable) following the consummation of the Business Combination.
-We are currently in discussions with certain of such shareholders to voluntarily extend their applicable lock-up period, but they are under no obligation to do so.
 Additionally, any Securities received in the Business Combination by persons who are or become affiliates of the Company for purposes of Rule 144 under the Securities Act may be resold only in transactions permitted by Rule 144, or as otherwise permitted under the Securities Act, including pursuant to this prospectus.
 Persons who may be deemed affiliates of the Company generally include individuals or entities that control, are controlled by or are under common control with, the Company and may include the directors and executive officers of the Company, as well as its significant shareholders.